MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/reliable-web-app/dotnet/guidance-content.md

 ## Implement configuration updates

 The following sections provide guidance on implementing the configurations updates.
-Each section align with one of more pillars of the Well-Architected Framework.
+Each section align with one or more pillars of the Well-Architected Framework.

 ### Implement user authentication and authorization